adamshand/astro.adam.nz/src/pages/carnivore/story.md

 I’ve had two multi-day headaches, both were from reducing caffeine consumption too quickly.
 I sometimes get headaches as a flu symptom or if I let myself get dehydrated.
 Long periods in air-conditioned spaces like planes seem especially bad.
-I suspect that many of my past headaches have been from reducing caffeine too quickly.
-I’ve tried multi-month stretches without coffee and it never seemed to make a difference.
+I suspect that some of my past headaches have been from reducing caffeine too quickly.

 I discovered that cheese, especially hard cheese, causes constipation.
 That yogurt immediately cases my arthralgia to flare.
 Milk and cream seem fine